-- 12.3.
-Scholars who submit their thesis for examination before the last date allowable under the Funding Term must stop drawing any remaining funds from their Scholarship account at the end of the month of submission. - 12.4.
-Should a Scholar be unable for any reason (including medical reasons) to pursue his/her project in accordance with these Terms and Conditions, the Council and the HEI Research Office must be informed by the Scholar as soon as possible, and no later than two weeks of such a situation coming to her/his attention.
-In such situations, Council will have regard to the usual http://research.ie/assets/uploads/2017/05/irish research council maternity leave policy fin al 2016.pdf

-- conventions of the Scholar's HEI.
-However, given the basis on which Scholarships are awarded, the Council reserves the right to withdraw or suspend the Scholarship. - 12.5.
+- 21.1.
+Scholars who submit their thesis for examination before the last date allowable under the Funding Term must stop drawing any remaining funds from their Scholarship account at the end of the month of submission. - 21.2.
+Should a Scholar be unable for any reason (including medical reasons) to pursue his/her project in accordance with these Terms and Conditions, the Council, the supervisor, the HEI Research Office or the Employment Partner must be informed by the Scholar as soon as possible, and no later than two weeks of such a situation coming to her/his attention.
+In such situations, Council will have regard to the usual conventions of the Scholar's HEI.
+However, given the basis on which Scholarships are awarded, the Council reserves the right to withdraw or suspend the Scholarship with two weeks notice. - 21.3.
 The Council recognises that for personal, professional or other reasons, a Scholar may wish to terminate her/his Scholarship prematurely.
-This action should not be taken without prior consultation with Council. - 12.6.
+This action should not be taken without prior consultation with Council. - 21.4.
 Where the Scholar intends to prematurely terminate the Scholarship, the Council will require evidence of academic progress to the date of departure.
+In the event http://research.ie/assets/uploads/2017/05/irish research council maternity leave policy f inal 2016.pdf

-In the event that the Council deems the Scholar's progress inadequate, the Council may pursue the Scholar or the HEI or both for reimbursement of the amounts expended. - 12.7.
+- that the Council deems the Scholar's progress inadequate, the Council may pursue the Scholar or the HEI or both for reimbursement of the amounts expended. - 21.5.
 If the Scholar terminates a Scholarship, the Council is not responsible for continuing to pay funds to the HEI.
-The Council may seek to recover some or all the funds allocated or used. - 12.8.
+The Council may seek to recover some or all the funds allocated or used. - 21.6.
 The Council reserves the right to suspend or terminate the Scholarship and/or require reimbursement by the HEI as the recipient of the Scholarship fund of some or all payments as have already been made to the Scholar if, in the opinion of the Council, there has been a material breach of the Terms and Conditions as outlined in this document.

-13. GENERAL SCHOLARSHIP CONDITIONS
+22. GENERAL SCHOLARSHIP CONDITIONS

-- 13.1.
-These Terms and Conditions will be governed by and construed in accordance with the laws of Ireland and all parties will expressly and irrevocably submit to the jurisdiction of the Irish Courts. - 13.2.
-The Council will strive to adopt procedures that are consistent with the policies of the Irish Government in relation to the development of the Information Society and accordingly properly authenticated electronic communications will be treated as legally equivalent to paper submission. - 13.3.
+- 22.1.
+These Terms and Conditions will be governed by and construed in accordance with the laws of Ireland and all parties will expressly and irrevocably submit to the jurisdiction of the Irish Courts. - 22.2.
+The Council will strive to adopt procedures that are consistent with the policies of the Irish Government in relation to the development of the Information Society and accordingly properly authenticated electronic communications will be treated as legally equivalent to paper submission. - 22.3.
 The Council, HEI and Employment Partner must follow good practice on data protection, management and security.
 Implementation of a data management plan is a requirement of the Scholarship.
-The Council cannot be held legally liable for interference by any third party. - 13.4.
-It is a condition of acceptance of a Scholarship that Scholars grant permission to the Council to share data about the application and project reports, with government departments and other national funding agencies for funding, statistical and policy formation purposes.
+The Council cannot be held legally liable for interference by any third party. - 22.4.
+It is a condition of acceptance of a Scholarship that Scholars grant permission to the Council to share data about the application and project reports, with government departments and other national funding agencies for funding, statistical and policy formation purposes. - 22.5.

-13.5.
 The Council reserves the right to revise the Terms and Conditions of this Scholarship at any time.
 Any such revisions will be notified to participating HEIs and will also be posted up on the Council's website.